kostasgalexiou/ResynPy/README.md

 - `selected_pairs.png`

-   A figure showing the haplotypes of the individuals in the first selected pairs, in a color-coded manner.
+   A figure showing the haplotypes of the individuals in the first 10 selected pairs, in a color-coded manner (Pending...).

 - `PairComparison.log`